JasonStorey/Optional.js/README.md

 alternatively, use the browser compatible build in the `./dist` directory of the npm package

+Not using a module loader?
+Include the script, and the browser global `Optional` will be added to window.

 # Usage

 Full docs - [Java 8 Optionals](http://docs.oracle.com/javase/8/docs/api/java/util/Optional.html)